testiumjs/testiumjs.github.io/api/wd/index.md

 not the original XML or JSON response.
 If you need to simply test such a response, use a simpler test that doesn't involve a browser.
-For example you could use a normal HTTP client library to load a URL relative to `browser.appUrl`.
+For example, you could use a normal HTTP client library to load a URL relative to `browser.appUrl`.

 ### browser.getPageSize(): Promise<{width: number, height: number}>